-Ann Charlott combines her interest in ecological and sustainable approach towards design and art and use it in daily life.
+Ann Charlott combines her interest in ecological and sustainable approach towards design and art and use it in daily.
 Curiosity, research, open source mentality, social innovation and slow design approach identifies the projects where Ann Charlott has been involved.

 When she works with fine arts and arts and craft, Ann Charlott uses her intuition and a passion for colors, textiles, textile materials to build sculptures, collages, paintings and the energy to check out for new unfolded places in life.
 Ann Charlott combines colors and patterns into a composition formed on canvas or other textile material.
 The stories in her art starts in the meeting with the viewer.

 Bornholm inspire with a raw fantastic nature and beautiful people!